Candela Technologies Logo

 LANforge Machine Installs/Config

-1. Simply open a terminal on your LANforge machine (CTRL + ALT + T ) and run:
+1. Open a terminal on your LANforge machine and run:

 iOS Device Initial Setup

-1. If using a new iPhone, ensure that the initial Apple setup is complete and that the device is logged into an Apple account.
-It's fine to log multiple devices into the same Apple account.
+1. For a new iOS device, ensure that the initial Apple setup is complete and that the device is logged into an Apple account.
+Ensure also that the lock screen passcode is disabled.
+This can be disabled in Settings->Face ID & Passcode.

-1. Open the Settings App on the iPhone.
+1. Open the Settings App on the device.

 1. Set Display Auto-Lock to Never

-1. Connect the iPhone via its USB port (Lightning or USB-C) to one of the USB-A slots on the LANforge. (as per the testbed topology)
+1. Connect the device via its USB port (Lightning or USB-C) to one of the USB-A slots on the LANforge. (as per the testbed topology)

-2. On the iPhone screen, when prompted about trusting the computer, select 'Trust'.
+2. On the device screen, when prompted about trusting the computer, select 'Trust'.

 1. Open the LANforge GUI window.
 The Interop tab should appear now.
-Click on the tab to see your phone detected as an InterOp device.
+Click on the tab to see your device detected as an InterOp device.

 Connecting Bluetooth USB Adapter

-1. Open a terminal on the LANforge machine (CTRL + ALT + T ).
-And run:
+1. Open a terminal on the LANforge machine and run:

 dmesg -w